bruprescott/CTDizzle/Documentation/User_Guide.md

 		- [End Cap and Flange Preparation]
 	- [Protoboard Soldering]
 		- [Switch Cable Extension]
-3. [Pre-deployment Procedure]
+4. [Pre-deployment Procedure]
-4. [Deployment Procedure]
+5. [Deployment Procedure]
-5. [Recovery Procedure]
+6. [Recovery Procedure]
-6. [Battery Charging Procedure]
+7. [Battery Charging Procedure]
-7. [Data Download and Analysis]
+8. [Data Download and Analysis]
-8. [Using the MATLAB Plotter]
+9. [Using the MATLAB Plotter]

 ## Introduction

 Oceanographic equipment is often expensive and inaccessible for students and citizen oceanographers.
-The OpenCTD allows individuals to collect conductivity, temperature, and depth data with a cheap and easy-to-build device.
-It is still being refined for use in scientific research, but it will still provide you with information that can be used in an education setting.
+The OpenCTD helps reduce costs and allows individuals to collect conductivity, temperature, and depth data with an easy-to-build device.
+It is still being refined for use in scientific research, but in its current state it will give you data suitable for learning.

 Check out the [original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) if you want to build a lower cost device.
 Many thanks to Andrew Thaler, Kersey Sturdivant, and Russell Neches for providing the initial framework for the OpenCTD.